 Ethiopia is a landlocked country in northeastern Africa.
 Its national capital is Addis Ababa.
 Located in the Horn of Africa, the country borders Eritrea, Sudan, South Sudan, Kenya, Somalia and Djibouti.
 Ethiopia covers an area of 1,104,300 square kilometers.
 In 2022, the country had an estimated population of about 113.7 million people, making it the second most populous country in Africa after Nigeria.

 The humanitarian situation

 The overall humanitarian situation in Ethiopia has improved significantly in the past year, but 20 million people will still need emergency aid in 2024.
-Millions of Ethiopians remain displaced by conflict, insecurity, and climate-related shocks such as the ongoing drought.
+Millions of Ethiopians remain displaced by conflict, insecurity, and climate-related shocks such as drought or flooding.
 Ethiopia faces multiple causes of instability.
 Years of drought and conflict have left millions of Ethiopians without enough to eat.
 Many people have no water, medicine, food or shelter and fear for their lives.

 Conflict in the Tigray region and surrounding areas had already displaced hundreds of thousands before.
-The largest increase in displacement in Africa over the year 2021 has been in Ethiopia.
-As a result of violence in the northern regions some 1.9 million Ethiopians fled their homes in 2021 and 2022, adding to the total of 4.7 million Ethiopians forcibly displaced.
-While nearly 150,000 Ethiopians have fled to neighboring countries, 4.6 million are internally displaced.
-In addition, Ethiopia hosts more than 880,000 refugees and asylum seekers, mostly from South Sudan, Somalia, and Eritrea.
-According to the World Food Program (WFP), 13.6 million people in the Tigray, Afar, and Amhara regions are in need of food assistance due to the conflict.
+The largest increase in displacement in Africa over the year 2021 has been in Africa's second-most populous country.
+As a result of violence in the northern regions, some 1.9 million Ethiopians fled their homes in 2021 and 2022.
+Nearly 150,000 Ethiopians have sought refuge in neighboring countries.